andy-schulz/thekla/docs/features/core/INTERACTIONS.md

 ## WAIT

-Wait for an element to change its state.
-Right now you can wait until the element
+Wait for a web element to change its state.
+Right now you can wait until the element:
 - is / is not visible
 - is / is not enabled

-To specify the desired state the [`UntilElementCondition`](../../conditions/UNTIL_ELEMENT_CONDITION.md) condition shall be used.
+To specify the desired state the [`UntilElementCondition`](../web_and_mobile/UNTIL_ELEMENT_CONDITION.md) condition shall be used.

 ### Ability
 {: .no_toc }